barabo/fhir-to-omop-demo/data/hapi/README.md

 ### ETL definition file

-You must define an ETL load definition file to load your bundle objects.
+You must provide an ETL load definition file to load your bundle files with the `load.sh` script.

-The ETL file supports separate load groups, which run in list order.
+The ETL file supports the definition of separate 'load groups', with each load group completing before the next is started.

-You can either specify a `files` list of files to load, or a `file_name_regex` expression that will match files in a given `folder`.
-These are mutually exclusive options.
+In the ETL definition file, a load group can either specify a static `files` list of files to load, or a `file_name_regex` expression that will match files in a given `folder`.  *These are mutually exclusive options.*

 All filenames and regex expressions are considered relative to the `folder` specified in the load group.

+The regex format supported is the one used by the linux `find` command.

-The concurrency definition determines how many bundle files are POST'ed to the server at the same time.
+The `concurrency` definition determines how many bundle files are POST'ed to the server at the same time.
+The linux command `xargs` is used to manage parallelization of loads.

 #### Example ETL definition file

-This example file loads the Synthea coherent set of ~1000 patients after first loading the `organizations.json` and `practitioners.json` bundles.
+This example ETL definition file instructs the loader to load the Synthea 'coherent' set of ~1300 patients only after loading the `organizations.json` and `practitioners.json` bundle files.

 `coherent-etl.json`
 ```